Incorporating Literals into Knowledge Graph Embeddings: LiteralE

-As stated in \Cref{tab:model_complexity}, LiteralE introduces some overhead in the number of parameters compared to the base method.
-This overhead is equal to the number of parameters of function $g$, depending on its functional form.
-At the simplest form of $g$, namely the simple linear transformation $g_{\text{lin}}$, there are $(H + N_d)H$ additional parameters corresponding to the size of matrix $\mathbf{W}$ in \Cref{eq:glin}.
-Thus, in this case, given $H$, the number of additional parameters of LiteralE grows in $O(N_d)$, that is linear to the number data relations in the KG.
+LiteralE introduces some overhead in the number of parameters compared to the base method.
+This overhead is equal to the number of parameters of the function $g$ and is compared to that of other approaches for the incorporation of literals in \Cref{tab:model_complexity}.
+Specifically, there are $2 H^2 + 2 N_d H + H$ additional parameters corresponding to the dimensionality of $\b{W}_h$, $\b{W}_{ze}$, $\b{W}_{zl}$, and $\b{b}$ in \cref{eq:g_detail}.
+Thus, with this choice of $g$ and given $H$, the number of additional parameters of LiteralE grows in $O(N_d)$, that is, linear to the number of data relations in the KG.
 Furthermore, the additional space complexity of LiteralE is in $O(N_e N_d)$ as one needs to store the matrix $\mathbf{L}$.
-Lastly, the additional computational complexity of LiteralE is only attributed to the complexity of the chosen function $g$, which in the case of $g_{\text{lin}}$ in \Cref{eq:glin} is equal to the cost of a single matrix multiplication.
+Lastly, the additional computational complexity of LiteralE is only attributed to the cost of three matrix multiplication and one vector addition.